Charities by Category:

 Chana relies on donations from the community to continue and develop its work.

-Chazak is a dynamic community-based organization; our goal is to offer an array of programming that is fresh, relevant and exciting to London’s Sephardic community.
+Chazak is a dynamic community-based organization; our goal is to offer an array of programming that is fresh, relevant and exciting to London’s Sephardic community and beyond.

-We aim to work in collaboration with other community-based organizations, schools and synagogues.
+Our aim is to work in collaboration with other community-based organizations, schools and synagogues.

-We appeal to all ages with content that is engaging and interactive, ensuring that age-old and sacred traditions find resonance with current, 21st Century Jews living in the modern world.
-To date, we have touched tens of thousands of Jews and continue to enrich the London community with inimitable passion.
+We appeal to all ages with content that is engaging and interactive, ensuring that age-old and sacred traditions find resonance with current, 21st century Jews living in the modern world.
+To date, we have reached tens of thousands of Jews and continue to enrich the London community with inimitable passion.

 020 8800 0008